Incoming Disney CEO Josh D'Amaro Outlines Priorities in Note to Staff: 'We Will Operate as One Disney'

 “Innovation has always been part of Disney’s DNA.
 Used thoughtfully, it can empower our storytellers, strengthen our capabilities, and help us create more immersive, interactive, and personal ways for people to experience Disney,” D’Amaro continued.

-Third, the company will operate as “OneDisney,” with D’Amaro touting how its global businesses come together as its “greatest advantage.”
+Third, the company will operate as “OneDisney,” with D’Amaro touting how its global businesses coming together is its “greatest advantage.”

 “When our teams are aligned and working in a connected way, we can build on our strengths, reach people wherever they are, and deepen their relationship with Disney,” he said.